frontboat/daydreams-lootsurvivor/examples/x402/nanoservice/README.md

 - Consider using a database for persistent storage
 - Add authentication for user-specific data
 - Implement proper CORS handling for web clients
+- Set up alerts for service health and usage
+- Configure auto-scaling based on traffic patterns
+- Use Cloud Secret Manager for sensitive keys